MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-indirect-integration.md

 ---

-# Exchange Online configuration for Azure RMS - indirect integration
+# Exchange Online configuration for the Azure Rights Management service - indirect integration

 >*Applies to: Azure Information Protection, Office 365*

+Use these instructions only if your Office 365 tenant doesn't yet support the AzureRMSLicensingEnabled parameter.
+This might be the case if you've previously enabled IRM for Exchange Online.
+To check, you can run the Exchange Online PowerShell command `Get-IRMConfig`:

+- If you see **AzureRMSLicensingEnabled** in the results, do not use these instructions and instead, use [the Office instructions].

 ## Exchange Online: IRM Configuration
 To configure Exchange Online to support the Azure Rights Management service, you must configure the information rights management (IRM) service for Exchange Online.
 To do this, you use Windows PowerShell (no need to install a separate module), and run [PowerShell commands for Exchange Online](https://technet.microsoft.com/library/jj200677.aspx).